MarioMouse826/Contact_Aware_Neural_Dynamics/README.md

 The default Cartesian task is now an explicit tabletop pick-and-place objective: start with the cube at point A, grasp it, move it to point B, place it back on the table, release it, and let it settle.
 The legacy grasp-and-lift task remains available through a separate config.

+## Code Organization And Contributions

+This repository is organized around one project package, `src/contact_aware_rl`, plus YAML experiment configs in `configs`, runnable experiment scripts in `scripts`, regression tests in `tests`, and reproduction notes in the root `REPRODUCE_*.md` files.

+Our contributed code includes:

+- custom MuJoCo/Gymnasium manipulation environments for the Cartesian gripper and articulated pinch arm;
+- the contact, no-contact baseline, always-contact, and contact-ablation observation modes;
+- reward shaping, task-status metrics, seeded evaluation splits, checkpoint selection, and W&B logging glue;
+- the SAC training/evaluation entrypoints, sweep scripts, baseline configs, tests, and reproduction documentation.

+The external libraries are used as dependencies rather than vendored source code.
+In particular, Stable-Baselines3 provides the SAC implementation, MuJoCo provides physics/contact simulation, Gymnasium provides the environment API, PyTorch provides the neural-network backend, W&B provides experiment tracking, and NumPy/PyYAML provide numerical/config utilities.
+Unless a file explicitly says otherwise, code in this repo was written for this project rather than copied from an external code repository.

 ## Experiments

 - `baseline`: SAC without contact bits in the observation.